york9675/YorkNotify/README.md

 ### 2. Open the Project in Xcode

 1. **Open Xcode**.
 2. **Open the Project**: Navigate to the directory where you cloned/downloaded the project, then open the `YorkNotify/YorkNotify.xcodeproj`.
-(Please unzip `YorkNotify/YorkNotify.xcodeproj.zip` first)

 ### 3. Set Up Signing & Capabilities